 1

-HAP 618 Computational Tools in Health Informatics may be waived for student with strong computing skills and/or a degree in computer science.
+HI 618 Computational Tools in Health Informatics may be waived for student with strong computing skills and/or a degree in computer science.
+Students cannot waive more than 6 credits in total from the program, so the minimum of 30 credits are applied to the program.

 2